cmdcolin/oddgenes/README.md

 y: 35
 ```

 Did you expect that in your bioinformatics software?
-Note that the mouse genome, GRCm38.p5, does not contain any IUPAC letters in NC_000067-87
+Note that the mouse genome (GRCm38.p5) as far as I could tell does not contain any non-ACGT IUPAC letters

 ## Interesting gene names